Kubin2001/OpenGlFrameWork/README.md

 - About 15 % faster rendering in realse
 - Options for centered text rendering only on X or Y axis
 - Improved and much faster experimental flat rendering (still unstable)
+- Experimental function for creating temporary font directly from ttf